KarenColumbo/Teensy-MIDI2CV8-PWM/README.md

 After some calculations it should send

-- 8 on/off gates (bool)
+- 8 on/off gates
-- 8 note frequencies with software pitchbend (14 bit)
+- 8 note frequencies with software pitchbend
 - 8 note velocities
-- channel pitchbend (14 bit)
+- channel pitchbend

 as PWM voltages at 25 GPIO output pins.